Hendomen and Ford of Rhydwhyman walk

-We were greeted at the next gate by 15 or so young, curious cattle.
-They were very tame and followed us across the field playing ‘Grannies Steps’.
+When we took these photos, we were greeted at the next gate by 15 or so young, curious cattle.
+They were very tame and followed us across the field playing 'Grannies Steps'.
 Every time we turned around they would freeze, only to follow us closely when we walked away.
 Very funny and a great addition to our walk.
 Head for the next swing gate across the far side of the field and go through it.

 Go slightly left here and head uphill through a gate (either large or small will do) and towards the top of the paddock.

 After passing through the next swing gate you will see the final swing gate ahead and slightly to the left.
 The farmer may have roped off the route here to contain their horses.
 Just go under or over the rope as you bear left.

 Go through the gate onto the narrow lane.
 As you exit the gate you will see a collection of trees across the road to your left behind a large hedge.
 This is the location of 'Hen Domen' a 940+ years old medieval timber castle set atop an 8 metre high earth mound with surrounding bailey.
 'Hen Domen' was built in the 1070s (not long after the Norman conquest) by Roger, Earl of Shrewsbury who named it Montgomery after his home in Normandy.
 Roger of Montgomery was lord of large areas of land in Powys and an important noble in the new Norman world.